allthroughthenight/allthroughthenight.github.io/_posts/2022-08-01-youve-got-a-friend.md

 [This chart](https://ourworldindata.org/grapher/time-spent-with-relationships-by-age-us) visually depicts how we naturally become loneliner as we age.

 Like everything else, relationships aren't meant to last forever.
-This doesn't make me sad about my inevitable loneliness, but makes me want to appraciate the relationships I have now, while I still have them, and cherish them.
+This doesn't make me sad about my inevitable loneliness, but makes me want to appraciate the relationships I have now.